Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Bank Robbery.md

 W "Nahhh, it seems you handled it just fine.
 Where's Gwyneth?"<br>
 A "He, <i>took</i>, Gwyneth!"<br>
 W "What?"<br>
-A "The Debuty Commander of the Midwest Law just rolled up on us, and took Gwyneth!"<br>
+A "The Debuty Marshal of the Midwest Law just rolled up on us, and took Gwyneth!"<br>
 W "Ain't no way some stuckup queezy flatboot wagon-driver came here just to look us down his nose."<br>
 A "That's who he said he was, and he certainly wasn't some citydweller."<br>
 A "He outgunned us all 4 to 1!"<br>